IGS/portal_client/INSTALL.md

 This will retrieve and install the dependencies as well.

-### 2. Using Docker
+## Using Docker

-The portal_client code comes bundled with a Dockerfile, which, when used, will build a docker image with Python 3.6 as well as the dependencies specific to the portal client.
+The portal_client code comes with a Dockerfile, which, when used, will build a docker image with Python 3.6 as well as the dependencies specific to the portal client.
 One can then use this Docker image to execute the client using the following steps: